-I use my Systems Engineering skills to pay for the use of my woodworking skills.
+I use my Systems Engineering skills to pay for the tool collecting and making hobbies.
 I’ve worked in the information technology field about 20 years.
 My career transition was from being self employed as a general contractor where I did a lot of custom woodworking, cabinet making and furniture building, along with typical carpentry and building activities.
 Basically my hobby became my job and my job became my hobby.

 At 54 years old I finally built myself a decent shop and began working more with hand tools and less with power equipment.
 I’m by no means a purest and still love my shaper, but sometime the quietness of a hand plane is soothing enough to not want to turn the planer on.
 I like the Quiet and Solitude that comes with working with the handtools.